VTXCoder/antytime/README.md

 					(Ants will not travel into a connection unless that is their destination) Obstructions    (Ants can't travel over obstructions)
-	Pathways		(Ants will preferably travel along pathways)
+	Pathways		(Ants will preferably travel along pathways) Feeding			(Feeding area - when food is available)

 Dynamic - always changing
 	Creatures
 	Treasures
+	Food

 Creatures